zorael/lu/README.md

 /+
     A wrapper of a built-in associative array with controllable rehashing.
     Should otherwise transparently behave like the underlying AA.
+    Use the `.aaOf` escape hatch to access the underlying associative array.
  +/
 RehashingAA!(int[string]) aa;
 aa.minimumNeededForRehash = 2;